|

 Visitors

-Hugo Merienne (2019) is a PhD student in the lab of Vincent Fourcassie at the University of Toulouse in France, and is working in my lab as an ERASMUS Fellow during the fall of 2018.
+Hugo Merienne (2019) was a PhD student in the lab of Vincent Fourcassie at the University of Toulouse in France, and is working in the group as an ERASMUS Fellow during the fall of 2018.
 His thesis work is on the biomechanics of load transport in seed harvester ants.
 We will be doing a series of metabolic respirometry experiments to explore the energetic costs of carrying seeds relative to worker body size in Messor barbarus.

 |